swisshacks/msunique/readme.md

 ## Further Information:

 gpt-4o is deployed in six regions guaranteeing high consumption throughput.
+Additionally, there will be a Discord channel for our teams where we can exchange ideas, ask questions, or report issues.
+We will try to answer all questions during the hackathon.
+[Join the Discord channel](https://discord.gg/DzPVsnYakP).

 ## Resources:

-The primary technology stack for this challenge is based on Azure compute and services provided by Microsoft, including access to LLMs like GPT-4o for data analysis and interpretation.
+The primary technology stack for this challenge is based on Azure compute and services provided by Microsoft, including access to GPT-4o for data analysis and interpretation.
 While these Microsoft technologies form the backbone of the challenge's tech infrastructure, participants are encouraged to integrate other technologies and tools as they see fit to enhance their solutions.

 ## Judging Criteria: